Fancy a pint in the land down under? Here we’ve rounded up the ten best Irish pubs in Australia.

 Timber and mahogany finishes punctuate floor tiling, panelling, and a thorough back-bar.
 Its beer garden is also perfection on a warm, sunny day.

 Address: 397 Murray St, Perth WA 6000, Australia

 7. The Porterhouse, Sydney – the best Guinness

-It’s no secret that the Porterhouse in Surry Hills, Sydney, is said to have the best pour of Guinness in the whole of the state.
-This spot is small and low-key.
+The Porterhouse in Surry Hills, Sydney, is said to have the finest Guinness in all of the state, not to mention that it is one of the best Irish pubs in Australia.
+This watering hole is small and low-key.
 It doesn’t overdo the twee décor, but its Irish presence is undeniable.

 Snag a spot on the sundeck at dusk and sip away on a pint of the “black stuff” (Guinness).

 Address: 233 Riley St, Surry Hills NSW 2010, Australia

 6. The Last Jar, Melbourne – your “typical Irish pub”

 This simple and to-the-point Irish pub and restaurant nails Irish vibes.